DheerajRacha/DheerajRacha.github.io/_pages/projects.md

 ### Drone
 * Built a Quadcopter.
-* Assembled all the parts from scratch and successfully able to fly the drone.
+* Assembled all the parts from scratch and successfully aviated it.